dgtized/stack-mitosis/README.md

 ![img](doc/img/starting.png)

 Stack mitosis will clone `mitosis-prod` into a new replica `temp-mitosis-demo`.
+The newly created replica will have the same data as `mitosis-prod`, but will copy instance attributes like tags, VPC security groups, and db parameter groups from the original `mitosis-demo`.

 ![img](doc/img/copying-1.png)

-It then promotes `temp-mitosis-demo` to disconnect from the replication graph of `mitosis-prod`.
+It then promotes `temp-mitosis-demo` to disconnect from the replication graph of `mitosis-prod`, and enables backups so it can act as a replication source.

 ![img](doc/img/promote-1.png)

-Once `temp-mitosis-demo` is an independent replication graph, create a new replica of it called `temp-mitosis-demo-replica`.
+Once `temp-mitosis-demo` is an independent replication graph, create a new replica of it called `temp-mitosis-demo-replica`, which will have identical data to `temp-mitosis-demo`, but instance attributes copied from `mitosis-demo-replica`.

 ![img](doc/img/copying-2.png)